rust-lang/book/second-edition/src/ch04-03-slices.md

     let word = first_word(&s); // word will get the value 5

-    s.clear(); // This empties the String, making it equal to ""
+    s.clear(); // this empties the String, making it equal to ""

     // word still has the value 5 here, but there's no more string that
     // we could meaningfully use the value 5 with. word is now totally invalid!